-Benefits: Farrell Fellows do not receive academic credit for participating, but are instead paid an hourly wage of $15 (pay rate is effective for 2018-19 Fellows).
-The program may also fund other expenses that support the research, such as travel to research venues, conference fees, research materials, and provide a small stipend to help offset summer housing costs.
+- Benefits: Farrell Fellows do not receive academic credit, but are paid an hourly wage of $15 (pay rate effective for 2018-19 Fellows).
+The program may also fund other expenses that support the research, such as travel to research locations, conference fees, research materials, or provide a small stipend to help offset summer housing costs, depending on budget.

-- Fellows play an important role in a major research project that unfolds over an extended period of time (usually more than one quarter), exposing them to multiple stages of project development.
+Personal and Professional DevelopmentFellows play an important role in a major project that unfolds over an extended period of time (usually more than one quarter), exposing them to multiple stages of project development.

 - Participating faculty and students have access to shared resources, including templates, training resources, and tutorials.

 Julian Gerez '17 on Skill Development & Advice For New Fellows